aram2608/aram2608.github.io/_posts/2025-11-06-space-invaders-go2.md

 var Embedded embed.FS
 ```

-This packages up all our pngs into a single embedded attribute that is publically
+This packages up all our PNGss into a single embedded attribute that is publically
 available.

 In our main go file, we can now do the following.